-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our pro forma as adjusted net tangible book value by \$ million, or \$ per share and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering by \$ per share, assuming the number of shares offered, as set forth on the cover of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
-Similarly, each increase of 1.0 million shares in the number of shares of our common stock offered in this offering by approximately \$ million, or approximately \$ per share and each decrease of 1.0 million shares in the number of shares of our common stock offered in this offering would decrease our pro forma as adjusted net tangible book value by approximately \$ million, or approximately \$ per share, assuming the assumed initial public offering price per share remains the same and after deducting the estimated underwriting discounts and commissions.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease, as applicable, our pro forma as adjusted net tangible book value by \$8.4 million, or \$0.23 per share and the dilution in pro forma as adjusted net tangible book value per share to new investors in this offering by \$0.77 per share, assuming the number of shares offered, as set forth on the cover of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions.
+Similarly, each increase of 1.0 million shares in the number of shares of our common stock offered in this offering would increase our pro forma as adjusted net tangible book value by approximately \$15.8 million, or approximately \$0.24 per share, and would decrease dilution per share to new investors in this offering by approximately \$0.24 per share and each decrease of 1.0 million shares in the number of shares of our common stock offered in this offering would decrease our pro forma as adjusted net tangible book value by approximately \$15.8 million, or approximately \$0.26 per share, and would increase dilution per share to new investors in this offering by approximately \$0.26 per share, assuming the assumed initial public offering price per share remains the same and after deducting the estimated underwriting discounts and commissions.
 The pro forma as adjusted information is illustrative only, and we will adjust this information based on the actual initial public offering price and other terms of this offering determined at pricing.

-If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share after this offering would be \$ per share, the increase in pro forma as adjusted net tangible book value per share to existing stockholders would be \$ per share and the dilution to new investors in this offering would be \$ per share.
+If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value per share after this offering would be \$6.96 per share, the increase in pro forma as adjusted net tangible book value per share to existing stockholders would be \$3.05 per share and the dilution to new investors in this offering would be \$10.04 per share.